Prerna-Naidu/C/README.md

-﻿This is a C repository in Github which contains files containing codes in C language.
+﻿This is C repository in Github which contains files containing codes in C language.